 - 5. [Optional step] Put on disposable gloves to protect your hands from the materials used.
 Gloves can be reused. - 6.
 Pick up the upper container containing the sample, leaving the lower container in the ground. - 7.
 Remove any large debris (e.g., sticks, leaves) from the trap prior to filtering.
 Take care that no beetles (especially tiny ones) or bycatch are removed. - 8.
 In the unlikely event that you find live vertebrate bycatch in the trap, attempt to remove and release the animal.
 Watch the animal for two minutes to verify its ability to move of its own volition.
 If the vertebrate cannot move and appears injured, perform cervical dislocation on the animal.
-All dead vertebrate bycatch should be collected with the rest of the trap contents. - 9.
+All dead vertebrate bycatch should be collected with the rest of the trap contents.
+Note: Personal protective equipment such as gloves must be worn when directly physically handling vertebrate by-catch and performing cervical dislocation.
+Technicians must be trained in the performance of cervical dislocation prior to implementing this protocol. - 9.
 Filter the trap contents using a filter cloth and a filter cup (Figure 9).